-You can enable User Identification to take full control over MAU count by sending ids to us.
+By sending ids to us, you can enable User Identification to take full control over MAU count.

 You can embed our container code on pages behind the login page.
 Thus, only users who have access can be counted as monthly active users.

 You can create custom events on Google Tag Manager to load our container code on specific pages only for particular cases.
 More information can be found here.